 You guys, there was no ambiguity here for Mary in his words.
 She was being told, in simple terms, that she was going to be the mother of the long awaited Messiah.

 It had been 400 years since a prophet of God had received an inspired message from God for the people.
 400 years of silence and waiting.
-This is the atmosphere in which Gabriel suddenly appeared to Mary.
+This is the atmosphere in which Gabriel suddenly appeared to Mary, the mother of Jesus.
 This was NOT an every day occurrence, or something anyone would expect.

 But those 400 years had not been uneventful.
 Significant prophecies had been systematically fulfilled one after another, and now the time for Messiah to show up had come.